atkhates/BANK-LOMITA/replit.md

 6. Admin approves or rejects

 ## Recent Changes
-- **2025-11-10**: Comprehensive logging system, data restore, and balance tracking
+- **2025-11-10**: Comprehensive logging system, data restore, and bidirectional Google Sheets sync
+  - **NEW: Bidirectional Google Sheets sync** - You can now:
+    - Manually edit user data in Google Sheets
+    - Use `/sync` command to pull changes into the bot
+    - Edit balances, names, countries, ages, etc. directly in Sheets
+    - Changes sync automatically to users.json
   - **Google Sheets total balance** - Users sheet now automatically shows:
     - Summary row at bottom with total balance of all users
     - User count display